-The National Museum of African American History & Culture (NMAAHC) is hosting free events all day Friday, June 19, and Saturday, June 20, to help families engage in history and learn ways to share Juneteenth with others.
+The National Museum of African American History & Culture (NMAAHC) is hosting free events all month to help families engage in history and learn ways to share Juneteenth with others.
 You just need an internet connection to tune in!

-Also, be sure to check Juneteenth’s website as it gets closer for other events worldwide.
+Also, be sure to check Juneteenth’s website as it gets closer to other events worldwide.

 Part of acknowledging yesterday is also continuing to amplify Black voices today.
-This list from NBC gives you many options to put your dollars toward and show your support.
+This list from NY Mag gives you many options to put your dollars toward and show your support.
 Follow businesses on Instagram and like, share and comment to boost the algorithm, so they are seen!